- Environmental Challenges

 BUI #1 - Restrictions on fish and wildlife consumption

-Although fish and wildlife consumption is currently impaired.
-Fish in the Bay of Quinte are safe to eat.
-When the bay is compared overall to other Lake Ontario reference sites, there are fewer restrictions on fish consumption in the Bay.
+Although fish consumption is currently impaired.
+Fish in the Bay of Quinte are healthy, abundant, and safe to eat.
+Wildlife consumption was never identified as impaired.

 Specific consumption levels can be found in the Guide to Eating Ontario Fish published by the Ministry of the Environment, Conservation and Parks.